 I asked Richard Jackson, from WorldWeatherOnline to give us his top tips for driving safely in rain.

-- Use your headlights and your wipers.
+- Use your headlights and your windshield wipers.
 Not only will using these help you to see better but having your headlights on will make you more visible to other drivers.

 - Leave lots of braking room between you and the car in front of you.
 When we were first learning to drive, we were always aware of the “one car length” rule.
 As we get more confident, we often let this lapse.
 During rain, it is recommended to leave extra space.
 If you’re driving a motorhome, leave even more space.

 - Do not slam on your brakes.
 This is another way to skid across the road, or hydroplane.
 You can lose control of your car in this situation and end up in an accident.
 Instead, press the brake pedal firmly but steadily.